 in the collection of materials used in DR's research.

-Finally, with a sentimental mix of sadness and gladness, we note that this marks the 4th time that DIO has published the final paper of one of the world's pre-eminent scholars in his areas — the plural denoting that each was, remarkably, a leading figure in more than one field:
+Finally, with a sentimental mix of sadness and gladness, we note that this marks the 5th time that DIO has published the ultimate paper of one of the world's pre-eminent scholars in his areas — the plural denoting that each was, remarkably, an accomplished figure in more than one field:

 [In 2008, paper copies of these researches were sent